Putting Your Money, Where Your Mouth Is (digital Accessibility)

 In recent years, the world has witnessed a rapid integration of technology in various sectors, including education.
 Educational technology, or EdTech, has the potential to revolutionize learning by providing access to quality education resources and opportunities.
 However, in Kenya, as in many other countries, there is a pressing need to address the issue of accessibility in the EdTech space.
 Specifically, digital accessibility.

 Digital accessibility refers to the design and development of digital products and technologies in a way that ensures equal access and usability for all individuals, regardless of their abilities or disabilities.
+It aims to remove barriers and provide inclusive experiences for people with disabilities, enabling them to access, interact with, and benefit from digital content and services.

 Digital accessibility encompasses various aspects, including websites, mobile applications, software, electronic documents, and other digital media.
 It involves considering the diverse needs and capabilities of individuals with disabilities, such as those with visual, auditory, cognitive, motor, or neurological impairments.